ccfelius/CommunityDetection/README.md

-# Community Detection: Kernighan-Lin
+# Community Detection: Kernighan-Lin (Bipartite)

-Created Kernighan-Lin algorithm that, for now, only processes very simple algorithms.
+Created Kernighan-Lin algorithm that, for now, only processes very simple graphs.
 Few simple examples are included.
 Will create manual later.
+Also update to more partitions is expected.